 Qatar took its first step on the road to hosting the FIFA World Cup 2022 by establishing its bid team in 2009.
 The bidding team was headed by H.E.
 Sheikh Mohammed bin Hamad bin Khalifa Al-Thani, who was the chairman of the bid committee and is the current managing director of the Supreme Committee for Delivery and Legacy.
 Qatar promoted its hosting of the tournament as representing the Arab World, and drew support from across the member states of the Arab League.

 As part of its mission, the bidding team announced the Generation Amazing football for development program, to positively impact the community through the power of football.
 The program’s vision was to touch the lives of some of the world’s most deprived people through the delivery of expert football training, community pitches, and by promoting sustainable behavior.

-Five candidates, including Qatar Australia, South Korea, Japan, and the USA, submitted bids for the highly-prized hosting rights.
-On 2 December 2010, FIFA announced that Qatar will host the FIFA World Cup in 2022, after the FIFA Executive Committee voted in a ballot in Zurich.
+Five candidates, including Qatar, Australia, South Korea, Japan, and the USA, submitted bids for the highly-prized hosting rights.
+On 2 December 2010, FIFA announced that Qatar will host the FIFA World Cup in 2022, after the FIFA Executive Committee voted by ballot in Zurich.

 To read the FIFA Bid Evaluation Report on Qatar’s application, click here.